 A few examples:

-Specials should be rare.
-Unless unequivocally declared as such by the original network, if a season has nearly as much specials as regular episodes, you're most likely doing it wrong.
+Specials should be rare; if a season has nearly as many specials as regular episodes, you're most likely doing it wrong.
 Specials should be standalone and not in a serial format with other specials.
-For example, if each episode in a season is followed by an "after show" or "webisode", those episodes should be in a dedicated show entry.
+For example, if each episode in a season is followed by an "after show" or "webisode", those episodes should be in a separate show entry.

-The inclusion policy for Shows applies to specials as well.
-This means only content that has premiered on a Network or Web Channel may be added; theatrical movies related to a show may not be added.
+The inclusion policy for shows applies to specials as well.
+If the special was not released on the same source (network or web channel) as the show itself, it must meet the notability requirements.
+Theatrical movies related to a show may not be added.